alex-vasiliu/iOS-portfolio/README.md

 <br>

 ## Square Dash
-[Square Dash](https://alexvasiliu.me/square-dash) is a challenging yet addictive game where you have to tap when the colored circle reaches the center of the gray point.
-Time each tap carefully and avoid colliding into the walls!
-Currency spawns rarely, but it’s vital for purchasing new skins and themes.
-It looks easy but it becomes more challenging with every point collected.
-See how long you can survive!
+[Square Dash](https://alexvasiliu.me/square-dash)  is the perfect game to play on your way to work, while waiting for the coffee or when you’re bored.
+With a simple tap left or right concept, switch the position of your squares.
+Avoid the collision with the incoming obstacles and collects the points.
+Challenge your friends and climb as high as you can on the leaderboard

 ##### 🔨 Technologies Used: Swift, SpriteKit, GameCenter